from-static/.github/profile/README.md

-# static
+# `static`

+## Overview

-Built on GitHub Pages, static enables the creation of basic microsites, targeting a variety of use cases.
+- `static` enables the creation of ready-to-serve web applications and websites, targeting a variety of use cases.

-static is more of an application design approach rather than a framework or library.
+- `static` is more of an application design approach rather than a framework or library.

-A `static.json` makes reference to a **`generator`** package, which is responsible for processing the `static.json` file and producing a static site.
+- A `static.json` file references a **`generator`** package, which is responsible for processing the file and producing a static site (i.e., a static site generator).

-The `data` member of the `static.json` file acts as a data source for a static site generator, static assets produced by the generator are then hosted on GitHub Pages – _that's it_.
+- The `data` member of the `static.json` file acts as a data source for a static site generator.
+- Generated assets produced by the generator are then hosted on GitHub Pages – _that's it_.

-From a downstream consumer perspective, the `static.json` file becomes a build manifest, configuration file, and even content management system depending on target generator's usage.
+From a downstream consumer perspective, the `static.json` file acts as a build manifest, configuration file, and even content management system depending on the target generator's usage.

 ---

-🧪 **static is in early development preview.** There will likely be some churn of the `static.json` structure.
-Unless you are willing to accept some temporary maintenance burden, I don't suggest configuring a site just yet!

 Questions/Feedback?
 [Open an Issue](https://github.com/from-static/.github/issues).